vinodpatne/mit-bda-lab-practice/README.md

 # Description
-MIT BDA Lab Practice Code repository - Used to check-in code developed and tested by MIT students.
+MIT BDA Lab Practice Code repository - This repository is used to check-in code developed and tested by MIT students.